No need to be confused about business software, just follow these recommendations

 We’re all beta-testers these days

-So what I’m going to give you here is a bunch of my favorite software apps that have stood the test of time and that simply work.
+So what I’m going to give you here is a bunch of my favourite business software apps that have stood the test of time and that simply work.
 They may not always be the latest and the cutest, but they work (generally).

 There will be a lot I’m missing and I have no doubt that many who read this will take issue with some of the ones I mention.
 I’d love to hear, and I won’t take it personal if you believe my list is not worth the screen it’s written on… Feel free to comment, below.